 MAT 536.
-Corrective Reading
+Reading Assessment & Intervention

-This course examines formal and informal reading instruments useful for evaluating students who continue to have difficulties acquiring grade level reading and writing skills.
-The course explores in detail corrective instructional strategies and effective evidence-based instruction intervention and extension programs, including RtI (Response to Instruction) in the elementary grades.
-Components of differentiated instruction, including pacing, modifications, and complexity of instruction will be discussed, reviewed, and studied.
-Candidates review and research literature on corrective reading, and present research on current reading trends and programs.
-The course develops skills in diagnosis and remediation of reading concerns in elementary grade students.
-Teacher candidates develop and administer an informal reading inventory assessment, and plan a remedial program for an individual student based upon data collection and analysis of the reading inventory.
+The course evaluates formal and informal reading instruments and programs useful for evaluating student who continue to have difficulties acquiring grade level reading and writing skills.
+The course explores in detail corrective instructional strategies and effective evidence-based instruction, intervention and extension programs, including RTI (Response to Intervention/Instruction) in the elementary grades.
+Components of differentiated instruction, including pacing, modifications and complexity of instruction will be discussed, reviewed and studied.
+Candidates will review and research literature on corrective reading and present research on current reading trends and programs.
+The course develops skills in diagnosis and remediation of reding concerns in elementary grade students.
+Teacher candidates develop and administer an informal reading assessment, and plan a remedial program for an individual student based upon data collection and analysis of the reading inventory.
 Clinical experience required.